matiaspakua/tech.notes.io/pages/how_to_build_a_knowledge_base.md

 ## Introduction

-A knowledge base is a centralized repository that contains information, data, and knowledge about a specific topic or domain.
-It is a collection of structured and unstructured data, such as articles, documents, manuals, procedures, and FAQs, that are organized and stored in a searchable format for easy access and retrieval.
+A knowledge base is a centralised repository that contains information, data, and knowledge about a specific topic or domain.
+It is a collection of structured and unstructured data, such as articles, documents, manuals, procedures, and FAQs, that are organised and stored in a searchable format for easy access and retrieval.
 A knowledge base is typically used to provide support, guidance, and answers to common questions or issues for customers, employees, or other stakeholders.
-It can also be used for knowledge management and sharing within an organization to improve efficiency, productivity, and decision-making.
+It can also be used for knowledge management and sharing within an organisation to improve efficiency, productivity, and decision-making.

-## Benefits of building a KnowledgeBase
+## Benefits of building a Knowledge-base

 Building a knowledge base in a software product company can provide several benefits, including:

 1. **Improved efficiency**: A knowledge base allows employees to quickly access information they need, reducing the time and effort required to find the right information.

-2. **Better decision-making**: With a knowledge base, employees have access to a centralized source of information, making it easier to make informed decisions.
+2. **Better decision-making**: With a knowledge base, employees have access to a centralised source of information, making it easier to make informed decisions.

 3. **Increased productivity**: By having quick access to relevant information, employees can complete tasks more efficiently, leading to increased productivity.